openactive/openactive-python/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](https://opensource.org/license/mit/)

-This is a package for reading feeds of activity data published in the OpenActive format.
+This is a Python package for reading feeds of sports and activity data published in the OpenActive format.

 # Installation

-It is recommended to first set up a virtual environment for your OpenActive project, to ensure that it's isolated from your base environment and runs as intended.
+It is recommended to first set up a virtual environment for your `openactive` project, to ensure that it's isolated from your base environment and runs as intended.
 The only thing that must be installed in your base environment is some package for generating virtual environments, such as `virtualenv`:

 ```
 $ pip install virtualenv